 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 While the Lottery no longer utilizes the purchase of annuity contracts to fulfill prize obligations, the Lottery places no limit on the amount it may invest in any one issuer.
-As of June 30, 2015, the insurance companies with which the Lottery's investments in annuity contracts to pay future prize obligations are held were rated by A.M.
+As of June 30, 2016, the insurance companies with which the Lottery's investments in annuity contracts to pay future prize obligations are held were rated by A.M.
 Best Company and concentrated as follows:

-Insurance company otal annuity contract values Concentration A.M.
-Best rating New York Life Insurance Company \$ 79,781 100.00 AAA Capital Assets Beginning balance, Decrease Ending balance,
+Insurance company contract values A.M.
+Best rating New York Life Insurance Company 49,903 100.00 AAA

+(4) Capital Assets